eye-zack/nba-analysis/README.md

-## NBA Threee-Point Analysis System
+## NBA Three-Point Analysis System

 The NBA Three-point Analysis system is a machine learning based tool designed to analyze and predict trends in NBA three point shooting.
 It utilizes historical data and current (real-time) data to evaluate the three point attempts and its impact on team success.